fluxninja/aperture/docs/content/concepts/rate-limiter.md

 This model ensures that apps that handle API calls judiciously will always have a supply of tokens for a burst of requests when necessary.
 For example, if users average 20 requests ("tokens") per second but suddenly need to make 30 requests at once, users can do so if they have accumulated enough tokens.
-The basic principles of the token bucket algorithm apply to all our rate limits, regardless of the specific methods used to implement them.

 ### Lazy Syncing {#lazy-syncing}

-When lazy syncing is enabled, rate-limiting counters are stored in-memory and are only synchronized between Aperture Agent instances on-demand.
+When lazy syncing is enabled, rate-limiting counters are stored in-memory and are only synchronized between Aperture agent instances on-demand.
 This allows for fast and low-latency rate-limiting decisions, at the cost of slight inaccuracy within a (small) time window (sync interval).